 People with type 2 diabetes have a

-This is a connective tissue disorder.
-Symmetrical skin thickening affects the upper body, for example, the upper back and back of the neck.
+This is a connective tissue disorder in which symmetrical skin thickening affects the upper body — for example, the upper back and back of the neck.

-Treatments include oral medications, such as cyclosporine, corticosteroids, and methotrexate, but research has not confirmed that any of these are effective.
+Other treatment options include oral medications, such as cyclosporine, corticosteroids, and methotrexate.
+However, research has not confirmed that any of these are effective.
 Some doctors may recommend

 People with diabetes may develop tight, thick, waxy-looking skin on their skin, hands, and digits.
 This is due to circulatory problems.